Masterclass in Private Equity

 Why attend this programme?

-- The latest research – undertaken in association with the Coller Institute of Private Equity this programme imparts the latest research
+The latest research – undertaken in association with the Private Equity at LBS research centre this programme imparts the latest research

 "I had some pretty high expectations given that the programme is associated with London Business School.
 The actual experience far exceeded all of them!
 The information we learned had just the right balance between theoretical and practical.
 I came away with several different tools I can use when evaluating managers and their performance.
 I’ve sat in at both Harvard and Stanford classes in the past, and the professors were nothing like Professor Talmor or Professor Vasvari; and the material taught not at all as practically applicable in finance."